voicegain/platform/audio-sender/bootstrap-bundle/README.md

 `./audio-daemon-setup.sh`

-If the script reports no wget present then please install it.
+If the script reports no **wget** present then please install it.
-Here are example commands for Ubuntu or Debian:
+Here are example commands for installing wget on Ubuntu or Debian:

 ```
 sudo apt-get update